Skip to Main Content

 Pollak Library

-U.S. Federal Census: Home
+The Historical U.S. Federal Census: Introduction

-• Statistical data is available for the most recent censuses (as well as older censuses).
+• Statistical data is available for the most recent censuses as well as older censuses.

 Evolution of U.S. Census Questions.